About Us:

 "Thank you so much for all the packages and letters...morale is up high.
 I can't tell you enough how grateful we are.
 In my eyes you guys are the real heroes."

-procuring and importing wheelchairs for crippled Afghani children; helped bring attention to and arrange shipments of much-needed medical supplies and textbooks for distribution throughout the Iraqi medical system; and many other projects.
+AnySoldier has also offered support to wounded Marines recuperating from injuries; assisted in procuring and importing wheelchairs for crippled Afghani children; helped bring attention to and arrange shipments of much-needed medical supplies and textbooks for distribution throughout the Iraqi medical system; and many other projects.
 AnySoldier packages from supporters have also contributed to the distribution of toys, books, and necessary supplies to civilians living in war zones.

-The first donated wheelchair.
-Afghanistan, March 3, 2004.
-Photo used courtesy AnySoldier.com |
+The first donated wheelchair Afghanistan, March 3, 2004 Photo used courtesy AnySoldier.com

-501(c)(3) non-profit organization, is almost entirely family-run and depends on donations.
+Unfortunately, the economy has impacted everyone.
+AnySoldier, a registered 501(c)(3) non-profit organization, is almost entirely family-run and depends on donations.
 The last year has found AnySoldier in debt for the first time in its existence, and the family struggles to maintain all the aspects of the AnySoldier organization on their own.
 Not only are all the website updates done personally (all update emails by AnySoldier recipients are reviewed for security before being posted to the site), but the Horns try to stay on top of the ever-changing, often-confusing mail regulations for packages to Military personnel, offering guidance and recommendations on the website.
-Sue Horn also manages TreatAnySoldier.com, which prepares and ships packages for supporters who don't have the time to create their own.

-(catalog number 11993) has approved AnySoldier for their 2009 campaign, and a number of online businesses such as Amazon.com contribute a percentage of sales if you click through the link on the AnySoldier site, found on this page.
+Support for the AnySoldier organization comes in many forms.
+A group at MIT created a Yahoo! toolbar that donates a few cents to AnySoldier for every search.
+The Combined Federal Campaign (catalog number 11993) has approved AnySoldier for their 2010 campaign, and a number of online businesses such as Amazon.com contribute a percentage of sales if you click through the link on the AnySoldier site, found on this page.
 Similarly, GoodSearch has teamed up with a large number of popular stores to donate a percentage of sales to AnySoldier.
-More details on these programs and other ways to
+More details on these programs and other ways to support AnySoldier can be found here: http://AnySoldier.com/OtherWaysToHelp.cfm.

 Soldier in Afghanistan offers a Beanie Baby to an Afghani child.
 This Beanie Baby was donated by AnySoldier supporters.
-Photo used courtesy AnySoldier.com |
+Photo used courtesy AnySoldier.com

 Despite the difficulties, the Horns stay focused on the importance of what AnySoldier does.
 "It is a letter, maybe even in a box, addressed to a particular Soldier, Marine, Sailor, Airman, or Coastguardsman, that will change the day of that Warrior.
 I can tell you for a fact, that a simple act like that may not only save the life of that Warrior, but affects the morale of the entire unit." said Marty Horn.